acend/argocd-basics-training/content/en/docs/02/_index.md

 Open your webbrowser and navigate to [https://{{% param giteaUrl %}}](https://{{% param giteaUrl %}}/).
 Login with the training credentials provided by the trainer (Login Button is in the upper right corner).

 {{% alert title="Note" color="info" %}}Users which have a personal Github account can just fork the Repository [argocd-training-examples](https://github.com/acend/argocd-training-examples) to their personal account.
-To fork the repository click on the top right of the Github on _Fork_.{{% /alert %}}
+To fork the repository click on the top right of the Github on _Fork_.
+However, you should be aware that the ArgoCD instance is shared for all participants, meaning at some point a GitHub access token needs to be registered.
+Keep its permissions minimal and make sure it is disabled after this workshop. {{% /alert %}}

 {{% /onlyWhenNot  %}}